Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Weather Observation Station 15** challenge focuses on finding the **Western Longitude (`LONG_W`)** corresponding to the **largest Northern Latitude (`LAT_N`)** that satisfies the given condition.
+The **Weather Observation Station 15** challenge focuses on finding the Western Longitude (`LONG_W`) corresponding to the largest Northern Latitude (`LAT_N`) that satisfies the specified condition.

-The result must be rounded to the required number of decimal places.
+The result must be rounded to the required decimal places.

 ### 🧠 Problem-Solving Approach

 1. Filter the `STATION` table using the required `LAT_N` condition.
 2. Find the largest qualifying `LAT_N` using `MAX()`.
 3. Retrieve the corresponding `LONG_W`.
-4. Round the longitude value to the required decimal places.
+4. Round the longitude value.
 5. Return the final result.

-### 🔑 SQL Concepts Used

-    SELECT
-    MAX()
-    WHERE
-    Subquery
-    ROUND()
-    LAT_N
-    LONG_W

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+I practiced:

-- Find the maximum value from filtered data.
+- Finding maximum values from filtered data.
-- Retrieve another column associated with the maximum value.
-- Use subqueries in SQL.
+- Retrieving related column values.
+- Using subqueries.
-- Apply numerical filtering.
+- Applying numerical filtering.
-- Work with latitude and longitude data.
+- Working with latitude and longitude data.
-- Round decimal values.
+- Rounding decimal values.
-- Perform geographic data analysis.
+- Geographic data analysis.
-- Write SQL queries in a DB2 environment.

 ### 📂 Files Added